-In January 2014, Jen and I were sitting in a conference room listening to complex company updates from the executives we were working with (Jen as a marketing contractor and me as a board member.)
-Jen and I had been inseparable for years, in business and life.
-We had developed our own non-verbal communication.
-In the middle of the presentation, we looked at each other at the same time and nodded in our familiar way that meant “we needed to do something different.”
-It was that evening we started talking about ideas for a profitable business that helped others.
-We agreed on one thing: we never wanted to work under fluorescents light again.
-Our idea had to involve outdoor living.
+In January 2014, Jen and I were sitting in a conference room listening to complex company updates from the executives we were working with, Jen as a marketing contractor and me as a board member.
+Jen and I had been inseparable for years, in business and life and we had developed our own non-verbal communication.
+In the middle of the presentation, we looked at each other at the same time and nodded in our familiar way that communicated “we needed to do something different.”
+It was that evening we started talking about ideas for a profitable business that helped others and that would have a positive impact.
+We also agreed on one thing: we wanted to get away from life under fluorescents lights.
+Our idea had to involve the outdoors and authentic experiences.

 So, we decided to go for it.

-Looking back, we didn’t exactly know what it would be but we knew exactly what it wouldn’t be: cranking out marketing and business plans 90 hours a week for the rest of our lives.
+Looking back, we didn’t exactly know what it would be but we knew exactly what it wouldn’t be: cranking out marketing and business plans in an office, 90 hours a week for the rest of our lives.
 Still, gaining the courage to leave our safe life wasn’t easy.
 Jen had moved from New York after a high octane marketing career to be closer to family.
 I had just left a Silicon Valley company I had led for six years.
-We wanted to do something profound yet simple to understand.
+We wanted to do something profound yet simple to understand and fun.
 And we wanted it to be great for users.
 We wanted to do something that fit Jim Collins’ tenant: “the essence of profound insight is simplicity.”
-It had to serve our passionate interest in outdoor life.
+It had to serve our passionate interest in outdoor experiences.

 Having discussed our ideas over countless hours with select insiders, family and friends and of course with our co-founders, we knew in our gut that connecting people with outdoor travel was what we needed to do.
 Outdoorsy was born.